ArcadeMode/TypeShim/README.md

 </p>

 ## Why TypeShim
+Use your .NET classes as if they were truly exported to TypeScript.

-Install TypeShim's NuGet package in your .NET WASM project, drop one `[TSExport]` on your C# class(es) and _voilà_, TypeShim generates your .NET-JS interop including a rich TypeScript library.
-The TypeScript code enables you to use your .NET classes as if they were truly exported to TypeScript.
+Simply install TypeShim in your .NET WASM project, drop a `[TSExport]` on your C# classes and _voilà_: .NET-JS interop is generated at build time including a powerful TypeScript library matching your C# classes exactly.

 ## Features at a glance